datalad-handbook/book/docs/basics/101-105-install.rst

 and the :command:`datalad clone` command:
 Upon installation of a DataLad dataset, DataLad retrieves only small files (for example text files or markdown files) and (small) metadata about the dataset.
-It does not, however, download any large files (yet).
-The metadata exposes the dataset's file hierarchy for exploration (note how you are able to list the dataset contents with ``ls``), and downloading only this metadata speeds up the installation of a DataLad dataset of many TB in size to a few seconds.
+It does not yet download the content of any large file.
+The metadata exposes the dataset's file hierarchy for exploration (note how you are able to list the dataset contents with ``ls``), and the postponing of the downloading of the contents of large files speeds up the installation of a large DataLad dataset, often in size of many TBs, to just a few seconds.
 Just now, after installing, the dataset is small in size:

 .. runrecord:: _examples/DL-101-105-105
    :language: console